EvictionLab/eviction-lab-website/content/eviction-tracking/dallas-tx.md

 {{< report_intro site_id="48113" data="/uploads/table.csv" >}}

-Eviction filings in Dallas County, TX fell sharply when eviction proceedings were suspended across Texas on March 19, 2020.
+Eviction filings in Dallas fell sharply when eviction proceedings were suspended across Texas on March 19, 2020.
 Eviction protections in Texas began to expire on May 18, 2020, after which new filings increased.